 Strategies Leveraging the predictions generated by the Informer model, one can formulate a trading strategy.
-Given that the models were trained using two distinct approaches, the Quantile Loss and GMADL, each method provides the opportunity to develop a unique strategy that optimally utilizes the model's predictions.
+Given that the models were trained using three distinct approaches, the RMSE loss, Quantile Loss and GMADL, each method provides the opportunity to develop a unique strategy that optimally utilizes the model's predictions.